Daniil-12-24/Rellik-kk/AboutMe.md

 - 👋 Hi, I’m @Rellik-kk
-- 👀 I’m interested in programming (pre intern :) )
+- 👀 I’m interested in programming!
-- 🌱 I’m currently learning pythong language
+- 🌱 I’m currently learning pythong programming language
-- 💞️ I’m looking to collaborate on python tranie developer
+- 💞️ I'm looking for an apportunity to become a python (backend) developer.
 - 📫 How to reach me smokequitz@gmail.com or danikponomarev59@gmail.com / for Ukrainian users - https://t.me/rellik_qq

 <!---